Try the social media wall solution that Ferrari uses.

 Ferrari is using different live social media feeds relevant to the content of their microsites.
 For example, they use a different feed on the Formula1 landing page than they do on the Corse Clienti microsite mentioned above.

-Same Ferrari site, but different subpage with a different social wall with different sources:
+Same Ferrari site, but a different subpage with a different social wall with different sources:

 Always keep your website fresh

-If you’re already spending time and effort on posting to your social channels, why not make it go a little further?
+If you’re already spending time and effort posting to your social channels, why not make it go further?
 Your brand’s social media content adds a current element to your website.
-It keeps your website recent, shows that you’re active online and interacting with your customers and fans.
+It keeps your website recent and shows that you’re active online and interacting with your customers and fans.

-Ferrari is using a live social feed on their website to share the latest company news or news about future races with their visitors.
+Ferrari uses a live social feed on their website to share the latest company news or news about future races with their visitors.

 Communicate during a crisis

-Ferrari also utilised the live social feed to communicate important company news during the COVID-19 crisis, for example, in the following Instagram posts:
+Ferrari also utilized the live social feed for communicating important company news during the COVID-19 crisis, for example, in the following Instagram posts:

 Engage your website visitors

-Apart from sharing brand and event news, Ferrari is also using the live social media feed to engage with their visitors and encourage them to participate in all sorts of activities.
+Besides sharing brand and event news, Ferrari uses the live social media feed to engage with their visitors and encourage them to participate in all sorts of activities.

-Here are some example posts encouraging visitors to check out the brand’s Instagram stories and ask their favourite drivers questions in the Q&A sessions organised by Ferrari on their Instagram channel.
+Here are some example posts encouraging visitors to check out the brand’s Instagram stories and ask their favorite drivers questions in the Q&A sessions organized by Ferrari on their Instagram channel.

 Fans will find content focusing on the history of the brand very interesting.
-Sharing them in a live social media feed on your website will help visitors discover and share this content with their followers.
+Sharing them in your website’s live social media feed will help visitors discover and share this content with their followers.